ronprod/kikbot/README.md

-**This project will not be maintained after the 5.3 release.**

 V5.2 was released on 09/26/2021!
 For more information, check [Updates.md](https://github.com/StethoSaysHello/KikBotnet/blob/main/Updates.md)

+# Goodbye Note

+After the 5.3 update, I will no longer be maintaining this project for the most part!

+If anyone who knows python and is familiar with [Tomer8007's Kik Bot API](https://github.com/tomer8007/kik-bot-api-unofficial) would like to take over this project, shoot me an email at StethoSpasm@Gmail.com.
+In the meantime, I'm not dead!
+I'm working on other projects, some of which are related to this botnet, like a [KivyMD](https://kivymd.readthedocs.io/en/latest/) Android app for it and a Node.js version with [YassienW's version of the API](https://github.com/YassienW/kik-node-api) that I'm almost ready to release.

 # About
-This is a Kik botnet that uses the [Tomer8007 Kik Bot API](https://github.com/tomer8007/kik-bot-api-unofficial) to spam users and groups.
+This is a Kik botnet that uses [Tomer8007's Kik Bot API](https://github.com/tomer8007/kik-bot-api-unofficial) to spam users and groups.
-(Version 5.1)
+(Version 5.2)

 I've hosted a copy on Replit for those of you who want to run it from your web browser, which you can find [here](https://replit.com/@StethoSaysHello/KikBotnet?v=1).